rowanmanning/express-coffee-template/README.md

 your application's dependencies.
 From within the top-level directory of the application, run `npm install -d`.

-Now you can run your application with `coffee app.coffee`.
+Now you can run your application with `coffee server.coffee`.

 ## Further Documentation ##